-Blue plaques can be found in towns and cities across Britain, marking the site of important events in local history, often with national significance, but although you can find various plaques in Swindon related to our heritage (and some of them are even blue) nobody had ever co-ordinated a concerted blue plaque scheme in the town before this year.
+Blue plaques can be found in towns and cities across Britain, marking the site of important events in local history, often with national significance, but although you can find various plaques in Swindon related to our heritage (and some of them are even blue) nobody had ever co-ordinated a concerted blue plaque scheme in the town before 2016.

 Blue plaques usually mark the birthplace of famous and/or important people, or a particular building where the subject lived or even died.
 But they can also mark the site of an important building – whether lost or still standing – or a location where an important event took place.

 Contrary to what is often thought, no central body governs blue plaque schemes (although English Heritage manages them in London) and there are no concrete rules controlling who or what qualifies to have one installed.
 However, there is a tradition that blue plaques are only installed in honour of people who have passed away, and usually a period of at least 20 years elapses before the person is commemorated.

 Late in 2015 we decided that Swindon has many sights deserving of blue plaques, so launched a scheme of our own, and set the example by paying for the first of the plaques, with a plan for subsequent plaques to be financed by crowdfunding.

 Choosing the first plaque was easy.
 When we launched our magazine in spring 2013, we chose Swindon-born suffragette Edith New for our very first front cover.
 At that time we felt Edith’s extraordinary work had been largely forgotten by the town, and choosing her to be the face of our first first edition was intended as something of a tribute to her.
 So it seemed logical to afford her a similar honour by marking her birthplace with Swindon’s first blue plaque.
 The story of how we approached the current owners of the house, which is at 24 North Street, Swindon, and the unveiling of the plaque on March 19, 2016, was told in our Summer 2016 edition.